How to Maintain a Neat and Tidy Mudroom All Year Round

 Even if you’ve assigned spots for everyone to store their things, you may still need to conduct a weekly or bi-weekly mudroom sweep to remove things and place them in long-term storage.
 This might apply to jackets, coats, shoes and boots that are out of season, and sports equipment that’s no longer being used (off to the garage it can go!).

-Combine open and hidden storage
+Combine open and hidden storage in your entryway

 Sometimes it’s hard to make something look tidy even if it’s got its own space.
 Using a mix of open and hidden storage can easily solve this problem.
 For example, corralling loads of scarves, hats and gloves for each member of your family can be a challenge.
 Instead of storing them on a shelf or a hook, try a custom chest, drawers or cabinets to conceal this type of gear.
 This will help you keep the mudroom looking neat for your family—and any guests that enter your house through the mudroom.

 Use indoor/outdoor fabrics

 Your mudroom is the place for wet shoes, dirt, leaves, snow and whatever else anyone tracks into the house.
 It’s going to take a beating.
 But using sturdy fabrics, turning to high-quality custom mudroom materials that come with a lifetime limited warranty, and keeping some key cleaning supplies nearby can help you keep the space looking presentable.

 If you’ve got tile or hardwood floors, turn to an indoor/outdoor rug that can handle traffic and will dry quickly.
 The same goes for cushions or pillows on your mudroom bench—stick with outdoor-friendly materials that can be cleaned easily.